 • Acted for a health data analytics company on a high-profile partnership with a leading wearables manufacturer.*

-• Acted for a software company in preparing its licence agreements for a suite of AI-enabled products.*
+• Acted for a software company in preparing its license agreements for a suite of AI-enabled products.

 • Assisted a leading German car manufacturer to draft template information technology and software licensing terms and conditions to fulfil business operation and procurement requirements.*

-• Assisted a major Singapore-based insurance company in drafting software customisation and licensing agreements with its IT solutions vendors.*
+• Assisted a major Singapore-based insurance company in drafting software customization and licensing agreements with its IT solutions vendors.

 • Advised a major internet service provider and search portal regarding its legal needs for the Asia Pacific region, including instructing and directing counsel in various countries, drafting template service and distributor agreements, adapting end-user software licensing arrangements, and drafting marketing agent agreements.*